The Bankrate promise

 If you still can’t decide on this cash back credit card, taking some time to read Bankrate’s Bank of America Unlimited Cash Rewards review can help.

-You can also spend some time comparing the Unlimited Cash Rewards card to other Bank of America cards, like the Bank of America® Customized Cash Rewards credit card and Bank of America® Premium Rewards® credit card.
+You can also spend some time comparing the Unlimited Cash Rewards card to other Bank of America cards, such as the Bank of America® Customized Cash Rewards credit card and Bank of America® Premium Rewards® credit card.